top of page

 One of the three glass designs Toni Zuccheri created for Venini, corteccia or bark glass was impressed with a pattern resembling the gnarled surface of tree bark.
 Not only was the abstract pattern visualy interesting, but it also served to hide the lightbulbs and to a greater extent, it diffused the direct light the bulbs emitted.
 Corteccia was usually found on tubular- or ribbon-shaped glass, so the pieces would resemble branches or strips of bark.
 What's special about the corteccia glass in this chandelier is that the glass pieces are tile-shaped and thicker than the tube or ribbon glass usually used.
 The thicker glass results in a more deeply impressed pattern with greater diffusing ability.

-Overalll height varies due to stem length.
 Stems can be cut to match.

-Good condition.
+Condition: Good condition.
 Frame shows wear consistent with time and use.

-Toni Zuccheri for Venini Murano Corteccia Glass Chandelier 1960s
+Toni Zuccheri for Venini Murano Corteccia Glass Chandelier 1960s (x1 AVAILABLE)

 SKU: VL0109